clean-code-craft-tcq-2/tdd-buckets-KiruthighaKMuthusamy/README.md

 # Developer's Hint to the reviewer:
 The code gets the input and validates the array.
-**Validation condition:** should be an integer value between  0 and 65535
+**Validation condition:** : Input array should be an integer value between  0 and 65535

 If the validation is TRUE then sort the given input , calculates the continuous ranges and readings , store it in a structure and print the output.